faizyy01/Restart-bot-Hetzner/README.md

 # Restart-bot-Hetzner

-Force Reboot hetzner hosted server using headless selenium all by sending a command on discord.
+Force Reboot frozen hetzner hosted server using headless selenium all by sending a command on discord.